 Having said that, some of the interior is genuinely Renaissance, for example, since they transferred architectural elements from other locations to create the complex.

-At least some of the opening scenes of Episode 2 are in the area of Schulhof in the first district.
+At least some of the opening scenes of Episode 2 are in the area of Schulhof square in the first district.

-We catch a view of the rear of the Kirche am Hof, for example:
+We catch a view of the rear of the Kirche am Hof, for example.
+Although incredibly central, it took us ages to figure the location out:

-And a view of the Schulhof side of the Palais Collalto, where Mozart once performed as a child:
+And we see the Schulhof side of the Palais Collalto:

-A young girl runs into the building and finds a corpse at the start of the episode.
-You can see the double wooden doors at Schulhof 4:
+A young girl runs into a building and finds a corpse at the start of the episode.
+You can see the double wooden doors she enters next to the clock museum:

 Two apartments opposite each other make regular appearances throughout the episode as Oskar and Sergeant Haussmann stake out a suspect.

 One of the distant shots we see of the area around the apartments looks down Buchfeldgasse toward the T-junction with Florianigasse:

 Two of the buildings on Buchfeldgasse provide at least the exterior shots for the two houses with the apartments.

-This one serves as the house exterior for the suspect’s lower floor apartment:
+(The house exterior for the suspect’s lower floor apartment)

-This one stands in for the house exterior with the upper floor apartment, where the police hang out:
+(The house exterior with the upper floor apartment, where the police hang out)

 Finally, we return to an old friend.

 When Oskar and Inspector von Bülow exit Buchfeldgasse in a hurry, they run through some arches.
 That’s actually Traungasse again, though at the Salesianergasse end of the street.
 And we’ll see those arches reappear very shortly in an opening scene to Vienna Blood’s sixth story:

 Episode 3: Darkness Rising